 The Book One Program at Bard College at Simon’s Rock requires new students to read their first book of our General Education program over the summer.
 The work serves as the basis for reflection, discussion, and writing during Writing & Thinking Workshop and throughout the First Year Seminar course sequence, and the author visits and presents a lecture on campus during the fall semester.
 Each year, a different book is selected from a list of new and noteworthy publications and the shared experience of reading and talking about the text helps to shape each class’s unique first academic experiences at Simon's Rock.
 A copy of Book One will be mailed to each incoming student as they complete the deposit process.

-We are proud to announce that the 2014 Book One is Geek Sublime: The Beauty of Code, the Code of Beauty by Vikram Chandra.
-The 2015 Book One Lecture will take place on Monday, August 18th at 7:00 PM in the McConnell Theater.
+We are pleased to announce that the 2015 Book One is Geek Sublime: The Beauty of Code, the Code of Beauty by Vikram Chandra.
+The 2015 Book One Lecture will take place on Sunday, August 16th at 7:00 PM in the McConnell Theater.
 The event is open to the campus community and the local community.